 Spiral Tunnels exemplify the ingenuity required to conquer the mountains.
 From the viewpoint, you can see the two spiral tunnels where trains, climbing and descending through Kicking Horse Pass, appear to pass over themselves to manage the steep grade.

-Due to the availability of only small trees, the hand-built log building was initially constructed in an unusual hexagonal shape.
+Due to the availability of only relatively small trees, the hand-built log building was initially constructed in an unusual hexagonal shape.
 At the time, it was the largest log building in the world.
 Bow Lake is an excellent photo stop.

 - Lake Louise - The jewel of the Canadian Rockies, turquoise-colored Lake Louise is perfectly framed by towering peaks and Victoria Glacier.
 Stunning photos can be captured from the lake’s foreshore.